Caution on Gross-Neveu criticality with a single Dirac cone: Violation of locality and its consequence of unexpected

-This is the quesiton addressed in the work.
-Here we show, by means of large-scale quantum Monte Carlo simulations, that the phase diagram of the SLAC fermion model is fundamentally different from that of a purely local $\pi$-flux Hubbard model on the square lattice.
-In particular, we find the antiferromagnetic insulator (AFMI) phase in the SLAC fermion model exists at finite temperatures, which appears to violate the Mermin-Wagner theorem~\cite{merinAbsence1966,hohenbergExistence1967}.
+This is the problem solved in this article.
+Here we show, by means of large-scale QMC simulations, that the phase diagram of the SLAC fermion model is fundamentally different from that of a purely local $\pi$-flux Hubbard model on the square lattice.
+In particular, we find the antiferromagnetic insulator (AFMI) phase in the SLAC fermion model exists at finite temperatures, which appears to violate the Mermin-Wagner theorem~\cite{merinAbsence1966,hohenbergExistence1967,halperin2019}.
 The AFMI phase emerges from the high-temperature paramagnetic (PM) phase via a finite-temperature continuous phase transition, and this continuous transition line smoothly connects to the previously determined GN-QCP at the ground state~\cite{langQuantum2019}.
 Contrary to the picture of the Mermin-Wagner theorem, where the low-energy fluctuation of the gapless Goldstone mode destroys the long-range order at any finite temperature, we find that the magnetic excitations inside the AFMI are gapped without Goldstone mode, although the state spontaneously breaks continuous $SU(2)$ symmetry.

-Our results suggest that the long-range interaction in the SLAC fermion model has altered the low-energy description of the interacting Dirac fermions and one indeed needs to be cautious on relating the QCP here with the GN transitions originated from local models.
-We note that examples of nonlocal interaction stabilizing finite-temperature symmetry-breaking phases and violating the Mermin-Wagner theorem when the symmetry is continuous, have also been seen in systems with long-range interactions, such as 1D Ising model~\cite{Cannas1995} and 2D Heisenberg model~\cite{Fisher1972}, and in dissipative systems such as 1D Ohimic spin chain~\cite{wernerQuantum2005,weberDissipation2022} and 2D dissipative quantum XY models~\cite{zhuLocal2015,zhuQuantum2016}.
+Our results suggest that the long-range interaction in the SLAC fermion model has altered the low-energy effective theory of the interacting Dirac fermions, the QCP of SLAC fermion model is fundamentally different from that of the local-interaction ones in this way.
+We note that examples of nonlocal interaction stabilizing finite-temperature symmetry-breaking phases and giving rise to gapped Goldstone modes at zero-temperature, have also been seen in 1D Ising and SLAC fermion model~\cite{Cannas1995,wangOn2022} and 2D Heisenberg model~\cite{Fisher1972,diesselGeneralized2022,songDynamical2023}, and in dissipative systems such as 1D Ohmic spin chain~\cite{wernerQuantum2005,weberDissipation2022} and 2D dissipative quantum XY models~\cite{zhuLocal2015,zhuQuantum2016}.